 Get Started on a Job Search

 Job searching is a process, and you can take it a step at a time.
-Here are ten things you can do this week for your job search to get started.
+Here are ten things you can do this week to get started with your job search.

 Addressing Tenure at Job Interviews